HERITAGE OF THE EVERYDAY:

 Prof Sian Jones, University of Stirling

 Professor Sian Jones is an interdisciplinary scholar with expertise in archaeology, history and social anthropology, with a particular emphasis on the field of heritage studies.
 She draws on theoretical and methodological approaches from across these disciplines, and work with a range of sources: material, textual, visual and ethnographic.
-Sian is the lead author of the recently published The Object of Conservation: An Ethnographic of Heritage Practice.
+Sian has published extensively on the social values of heritage over the last two decades, amongst other things.
+Her latest book, co-authored with T. Yarrow, is The Object of Conservation: An Ethnographic of Heritage Practice.

 Her research interests include: heritage, identity and the modern nation-state; monuments, memory and place; the cultural biography of objects, monuments and landscapes; heritage management and conservation, authenticity and social value; the material, social and environmental history of urban public parks; and community archaeology/heritage.